Five Children and It (film): Music

 On 15 July, it was announced that Jane Antonia Cornish would compose the music for the film.
 The film's soundtrack also contains “Happy Birthday to You” written by Patty S. Hill (as Patty Hill) and Mildred J. Hill (as Mildred Hill) and “Robert's Theme” written and performed by Sean Lennon.

 Filming locations

 Filming took place across locations in England and the Isle of Man.

 Release

 The film premiered at the Toronto International Film Festival on 11 September 2004 and was theatrically released on 15 October 2004 by Pathé and Icon Productions.

 Home media

 Five Children and It was released only on DVD on 5 July 2005 by Warner Home Video in North America.

 Reception

 Critical response

-Five Children and It received a rating of 63% on the film review aggregator website Rotten Tomatoes, based on eight critics' reviews.
 Empire stated that it was "a refreshing family film and once you're on the wavelength, Izzard is a treat", giving the film 3 out of 5 stars.
-Time Out London was less praising, stating that the cast "shuffle[d]" through their parts" and lamenting the special effects, but praising Eddie Izzard.
+Time Out London was less praising, stating that the cast "shuffle[d] through their parts" and lamenting the special effects, but praising Eddie Izzard.